jakecyr/next-export-lang/README.md

-# Next Export Lang
+# Next.js Export Lang

-A simple npm package to add the HTML lang attribute to all export files after building to satisfy the Lighthouse accessibility rule for SEO.
+A simple npm package to add the HTML lang attribute to all Next.js export files after building to satisfy the Lighthouse accessibility rule for SEO.

 ## Installation and Usage